-NDP Announcement frame of the corresponding to the measurement sounding phase from which
+NDP Announcement frame of the corresponding to the measurement sounding phase in which

-the reported RSTA timestamps were measured (see 11.22.6.4.3 Measurement Exchange in TB
+the reported RSTA’s timestamps were measured (see 11.22.6.4.3 (TB ranging measurement exchange) and 11.22.6.4.8 (Measurement exchange in passive ranging mode)).

-Mode).

 The N Time Stamp Measurement Reports field is an unsigned integer indicating the number of Timestamp Measurement Reports.
 The value 0 of the N Timestamp Measurement Reports field is reserved.

-Timestamp Measurement Reports field contains one or more Timestamp Measurement Report fields defined as in Figure 9-1027 (Time Stamp Measurement Report field) with definitions as detailed in subclause 9.4.2.286 (ISTA Passive Location Measurement Report element). (#1519)
+Timestamp Measurement Reports field contains one or more Timestamp Measurement Report fields defined as in Figure 9-1024 (Time Stamp Measurement Report subfield) with definitions as detailed in subclause 9.4.2.285 (ISTA Passive Location Measurement Report element). (#1519)

 …